Medic5700/Py3-HexEdit-Lite/ReadMe.txt

-This program is meant to be a lightweight Hex Editor built in Python3.
+This program is meant to be a lightweight Hex Editor built in Python3, usable within the command line.
-Nothing fancy, but simple and functional enough to get the job done.
+IE: Stop prepairing to hex edit, just hex edit

+Status: Currently in prototyping